-South Ribble Borough Council recognises that it important to provide the necessary resources and opportunities for communities and other interested parties to comment and engage throughout the planning process.
-Community involvement facilitates discussions and feedback that can influence decision making.
+South Ribble Borough Council recognises that it is important to provide the necessary resources and opportunities for communities and organisations (etc) to comment and engage throughout the planning process.
+Community involvement facilitates discussions and feedback which influences decision making.

 The SCI ensures that the Council will: